douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 So why should a {{ a living or non-living thing // peach tree // it is a(n) __ // weasel }} like me care about Passover?

 And what’s up with these so called “commands?”
-And who is making us do all this - , {{ someone who gives or has given commands // the chief of police //  // Genghis Khan }}?
+And who is making us do all this, {{ someone who gives or has given commands // the chief of police //  // Genghis Khan }}?
 Like, why do i have to {{ A complaint in present tense // go to school today // I am annoyed because I have to ____ // take my grandmother to church}} tonight?

 What does all this mean to YOU?!